When you’re looking to lower your AWS bill, you’re likely to come across AWS Reserved Instances (“RIs”).

 DynamoDB Reserved Capacity works similarly to other AWS Reserved Instance offerings, providing a financial construct to save money by pre-committing to a certain level of usage.

-With DynamoDB Reserved Capacity, you can purchase capacity for a one-year or three-year term, choosing from all-upfront, partial-upfront, or no-upfront payment options in exchange for discounts over on-demand pricing.
+With DynamoDB Reserved Capacity, you can purchase capacity for a one-year or three-year term, and then pay via the only payment option: partial-upfront in exchange for discounts over on-demand pricing.
 Like other RI offerings, DynamoDB Reserved Capacity is a billing construct rather than a technical one, meaning it doesn’t guarantee capacity availability but instead provides a discount on your usage.

 It’s important to note that Reserved Capacity doesn’t work with Global Tables or On-Demand DynamoDB tables, so you’ll need to carefully consider your table configurations before making a purchase.
-As with other RI offerings, it’s generally recommended to start with one-year, no-upfront terms unless you have a very stable and predictable workload forecast.
+As with other RI offerings, it’s generally recommended to start with one-year term unless you have a very stable and predictable workload forecast.

 How Reserved Instances are applied